- introduction

 must be included.
 It indicates the number

-of bytes of content that are expected to be sent.
+of bytes of content that are expected to be sent in the body of the

 If the length of the body is different than what the the X-git-annex-data-length header indicated, then the data is invalid and should not be used.
 This can happen when eg, the data was being sent from an unlocked annexed file, which got modified while it was being sent.